mfakyol/insider-horse-race-case/README.md

 ```

 The built files will be in the `dist/` directory, ready for deployment to any static hosting service.

+### Deploy to GitHub Pages

+This project is automatically deployed to GitHub Pages via GitHub Actions when changes are pushed to the master branch.

 ## 🎯 Case Study Highlights